 The simple woodwork piece selling eventually became a full-blown business for Phil.
 His commercial woodworking company eventually got to do some millwork from Walmart stores and expand its reach into huge clients ranging from hospitals to airports.

 In 2017, Phil Cohen was recognized by the US Small Business Administration as Missouri’s Small Business Person of the Year.
 He was able to turn his life around and build a 12 million dollar business through woodworking.

 Q: What’s your favorite piece you’ve made so far?

 I own a woodworking business.
 My favorite pieces were made for me by my craftsmen.
 We have 4 round walnut veneer tables next to our rockers and a walnut coffee table.

 Q: Who do you recommend woodworking to?

 Anyone who has been traumatized or suffers from with rampant brain chatter who’s looking for a healthy, legal way to bring peace to their minds.

-Woodworking was somehow the “light at the end of the tunnel” for Phil, as he tried counseling and pastoring, but both failed to really help him.
-Discovering woodworking and its potential for business led Phil to a larger opportunity to help other traumatized people, too.
-Part of his company’s endeavors is to hire formerly incarcerated people and former drug addicts to give them an opportunity to change their life like Phil.
+Woodworking was somehow the “light at the end of the tunnel” for Phil, as he tried counseling and pastoring, but both failed to help him.
+Discovering woodworking and its potential for business-led Phil to a larger opportunity to help other traumatized people, too.
+Part of his company’s endeavors is to hire formerly incarcerated people and former drug addicts to allow them to change their life like Phil.

 Phil Cohen’s story is just one of many others whose lives have become better and more fulfilling after they have turned to woodworking as they recover from unpleasant incidents in their past.
 For more stories of life improvement through woodworking, read our interviews with three other heroes who do woodworking as CPTSD/PTSD therapy.